sarabDevOps/UWP-Windows-WeatherApp/README.md

 #### GNumber - G00305450

-#### The project is made for as a part of college work , Module -> Mobile probramming.
+#### The project is made for as a part of college work , Module -> Mobile programming.

 #### App is made for windows platform (Phone and Tablet).